talentdeficit/jsx/README.markdown

     | explicit_end
 ```

-jsx functions all take a common set of options. not all flags have meaning in all contexts, but they are always valid options. functions may have additional options beyond these, see individual function documentation for details
+jsx functions all take a common set of options. not all flags have meaning in all contexts, but they are always valid options. functions may have additional options beyond these. see [individual function documentation](#exports) for details

 * `replaced_bad_utf8`

-json text input and json strings SHOULD be utf8 encoded binaries, appropriately escaped as per the json spec. if this option is present attempts are made to replace invalid codepoints with `u+FFFD` as per the unicode spec. this applies both to malformed unicode and disallowed codepoints
+json text input and json strings SHOULD be utf8 encoded binaries, appropriately escaped as per the json spec. attempts are made to replace invalid codepoints with `u+FFFD` as per the unicode spec when this option is present. this applies both to malformed unicode and disallowed codepoints

 * `escaped_forward_slashes`

-json strings are escaped according to the json spec. this means forward slashes (solidus) are optionally escaped. this option is only relevant for encoding, you may want to use this if you are embedding json directly into a html or xml document
+json strings are escaped according to the json spec. this means forward slashes (solidus) are optionally escaped. this option is only relevant for encoding; you may want to use this if you are embedding json directly into a html or xml document

 * `single_quoted_strings`

-some parsers allow double quotes (`u+0022`) to be replaced by single quotes (`u+0027`) to deliminate keys and strings. this option allows json containing single quotes as structural (deliminator) characters to be parsed without errors. note that the parser expects strings to be terminated by the same quote type that opened it and that single quotes must, obviously, be escaped within strings deliminated by single quotes
+some parsers allow double quotes (`u+0022`) to be replaced by single quotes (`u+0027`) to delimit keys and strings. this option allows json containing single quotes as structural characters to be parsed without errors. note that the parser expects strings to be terminated by the same quote type that opened it and that single quotes must, obviously, be escaped within strings delimited by single quotes

-double quotes must ALWAYS be escaped, regardless of what kind of quotes deliminate the string they are found in
+double quotes must ALWAYS be escaped, regardless of what kind of quotes delimit the string they are found in

-the parser will never emit json with keys or strings deliminated by single quotes
+the parser will never emit json with keys or strings delimited by single quotes

 * `unescaped_jsonp`